Conference Menu

 This symposium will highlight work on supramolecular polymer chemistry that involves the preparation of and interaction with nanostructured materials.
 The symposium will include talks on preparation, characterization, and applications of these nanostructured assemblies.

-Polymer innovation for biotherapeutics delivery (BM/MSED/MT)
+Polymer innovation for biotherapeutics delivery (MSE)

 Organizers